Hoverbear/hoverbear.org/content/blog/2020-12-31-the-entanglement-of-purpose-and-success/index.md

 **How can we hope to reach success, if it is what we fear?
 Who must we become to reach this success?**

-{{ figure(path="reflection.jpg", alt="Photographing oneself in a rainy mirror.", colocated=true, source="https://unsplash.com/photos/pdKL3xqnMio", photographer="@fabiock_") }}
+{{ figure(path="reflection.jpg", alt="Photographing oneself in a rainy mirror.", colocated=true, source="https://unsplash.com/photos/pdKL3xqnMio", photographer="@fabiock_", classes="aside-left") }}

 # Adaptation & Unrest

 Carl (above) follows into quoting this:

 > “I am tormented with an everlasting itch for things remote.
-I love to sail forbidden seas…” - Herman Melville, in Moby Dick
+I love to sail forbidden seas…”
+>
+> \- Herman Melville, in Moby Dick

 At the start of 2020 I once again listened to [Wanderers](https://www.youtube.com/watch?v=YH3c1QZzRK4) shortly after reading [*The Hedonic Treadmill – Are We Forever Chasing Rainbows?* by Seph Fontane Pennock](https://positivepsychology.com/hedonic-treadmill/) .
 I ponder the relatedness of the two concepts.